Components of Skateboard

 Material

-Usually, a common deck is made from seven to eight layers of maple veneer laminated with glue and pressed to a form mentioned above.
-Some decks feature carbon disks and plates pressed inside of their layers of maple woods, increasing their durability and responsiveness.
+Most standard decks are constructed from seven to eight layers of maple veneer, laminated with adhesive and pressed into the shape described above.
+Some decks incorporate carbon fiber disks or plates within the layers to enhance durability and responsiveness.

 Which one should you buy?